What is the Ignatian Scholars Program?

 Loyola University New Orleans proudly welcomes 19 new members to the Program.

-The newest Ignatian Law Scholars class comes from 8 different states and from 12 different undergraduate institutions, including one Historically Black College and University.
-The members of this cohort of Ignatian Scholars come from diverse backgrounds: 4 of 13 identify as a person of color and 8 of 13 identify as women; at least five religious traditions are represented, and two are parents!
-Additionally, four scholars hold Master’s Degrees.
+The newest Ignatian Law Scholars class comes from 5 different states and from 13 different undergraduate institutions, including one Historically Black College and University (HBCU).
+The members of this cohort of Ignatian Scholars come from diverse backgrounds: 7 of 19 identify as a person of color and 8 of 19 identify as women; at least 5 religious traditions are represented and one parent!
+Additionally, 5 scholars hold advanced degrees.
 This class is academically gifted as well as talented educators and dedicated social justice advocates.
 We are ecstatic to welcome them to Loyola!

 For more information about Loyola Law’s Ignatian Law Scholar Program, please contact the Law Admissions Office at (504) 861-5575 or firstname.lastname@example.org.